vinta/awesome-python/README.md

 * [Python(x,y)](https://code.google.com/p/pythonxy/) - Scientific-applications-oriented Python Distribution based on Qt and Spyder.
 * [spyder](https://code.google.com/p/spyderlib/) - IDE for the Python language with advanced editing, interactive testing, debugging and introspection features (also comes with Anaconda).

-## Hardware

-*Libraries for programming with hardware.*

-* [wifi](https://wifi.readthedocs.org/) - A Python library and command line tool for working with WiFi on Linux.
-* [scapy](http://www.secdev.org/projects/scapy/) - A brilliant packet manipulation library.

 ## Network Virtualization and SDN

+*Tools and libraries for Virtual Networking and SDN (Software Defined Networking).*

 * [Mininet](http://mininet.org/) - A popular network emulator and API written in Python.
 * [POX](http://www.noxrepo.org/pox/about-pox/) - An open source development platform for Python-based Software Defined Networking (SDN) control applications, such as OpenFlow SDN controllers.
 * [Pyretic](http://frenetic-lang.org/pyretic/) - A member of the Frenetic family of SDN programming languages that provides powerful abstractions over network switches or emulators.
 * [SDX Platform](https://github.com/sdn-ixp/internet2award) - SDN based IXP implementation that leverages Mininet, POX and Pyretic.

+## Hardware

+*Libraries for programming with hardware.*

+* [wifi](https://wifi.readthedocs.org/) - A Python library and command line tool for working with WiFi on Linux.
+* [scapy](http://www.secdev.org/projects/scapy/) - A brilliant packet manipulation library.

 ## Miscellaneous